voschezang/coding-handbook/intelligence/modelling.md

 # Modelling

 Principles of [modelling](https://en.wikipedia.org/wiki/Scientific_modelling), statistics and machine learning.
 Note that a model can be either mathematical or conceptual (e.g. a flowchart).

-**Good models**
+See also [statistics](../math/statistics.md).

+[toc]

+## Overview

 Properties of good models (internal)